hsgodhia/hred/README.md

 `
  - We notice over fitting from epoch 8 onwards as per validation perplexity
  - Stopping at epoch 7 gives a training loss 3.367  valid loss 3.5708 and a test loss of 3.559.
 Given that exp(loss) is perplexity this results in **test perplexity of 35.873**
+ - Training time is about 9 mins per epoch on a Tesla Geforce GTX Titan X consuming about 4GB of GPU RAM
+ - The model checkpoint binary can be obtained from [here](https://nofile.io/f/oXmX0zozNHs/full_final2_mdl.pth)
  - Some sample results
  ```
 ("  i don ' t know .  ", -12.539569854736328),